Five things we learnt from the Avatar: The Way of Water trailer

 Avatar fans can finally get their eyes on footage from the sequel, 12 years after James Cameron’s fantasy epic was first released.

-The first trailer for Avatar 2, officially titled Avatar: The Way of Water, is being shown in cinemas before screenings of Marvel’s Doctor Strange in the Multiverse of Madness, out in the UK on Thursday (5 May).
+The first trailer for Avatar 2, officially titled Avatar: The Way of Water, has been released online days after debuting in cinemas before screenings of Marvel’s Doctor Strange in the Multiverse of Madness.

 You can read The Indepedent’s full review of the trailer here.